 WSC is authorized to grant four graduate degrees: Education Specialist (Ed.S.), Master of Business Administration, Master of Science in Education, and Master of Science in Organizational Management.

-Seniors enrolled at WSC who are within their last two semesters of completing requirements for the baccalaureate degree may enroll for graduate courses at the 500 level if they meet the other requirements for graduate admissions as determined by the appropriate school dean.
+Seniors enrolled at WSC who are within their last two semesters of completing requirements for the baccalaureate degree may enroll for graduate courses at the 500 and 600 level if they meet the other requirements for graduate admissions as determined by the appropriate school dean.
 They are limited to fifteen (15) total hours for the term and a maximum of six (6) graduate hours earned prior to completing their baccalaureate degree.
 Notification of approval from the student's advisor, appropriate Department Chair and School Dean for the graduate class(es) must be submitted to the Registrar.

 Apply online at https://myapplication.wsc.edu/, submit health forms, and request a transcript from the undergraduate institution conferring the baccalaureate degree be sent directly to the Admissions Office.
 Students who wish to be admitted to a graduate degree program should have the baccalaureate degree from a regionally-accredited institution.